New vs. Existing Customers: Should You Price Differently?

 There are pros and cons of both methods and the one you choose will largely depend on what sort of business model you run and the average customer lifetime value (CLTV).

-New vs. existing customers, which one are you currently prioritizing?
+Which new vs. existing customers are you currently prioritizing?
 And why?